amd/HPCTrainingExamples/OmniperfExamples/5-AlgorithmicOptimizations/README.md

 |FP32/FP64      |<img src="exercise1_problem_kernelName_legend.png"/>|<img src="exercise5_solution_roofline_fp32.png"/>      |
 |FP16/INT8      |<img src="exercise1_problem_kernelName_legend.png"/>|<img src="exercise5_solution_roofline_int8_fp16.png"/> |

-As the Omniperf stats indicate, we are moving most data through the L1, which shows in the roofline as a decrease in Arithmetic Intensity for that cache layer.
+As the Omniperf stats indicate, we are more efficiently using the L1 cache, which shows in the roofline as a decrease in Arithmetic Intensity for that cache layer.
-We have a high hit rate in L1, with a fairly low hit rate in L2, and we end up having to go to HBM much less frequently than we did previously, thus our HBM bandwidth has decreased as a result of more efficient usage of our memory system.
+We have a high hit rate in L1, with a comparatively lower hit rate in L2, and we were able to increase our L2-Fabric bandwidth for the same problem size, more efficiently requesting data from HBM.

 ### Roofline Comparison

-The comparison of these two rooflines is confusing, due to the fact that these algorithms use the memory system very differently.
+The comparison of these two rooflines is fairly straightforward.
-It is important to keep in mind that our solution runs **29x** faster than the problem.

 | Roofline Type | Problem Roofline                                     | Solution Roofline                                      |
 |---------------|------------------------------------------------------|--------------------------------------------------------|
 | FP32/FP64     | <img src="exercise5_problem_roofline_fp32.png"/>     | <img src="exercise5_solution_roofline_fp32.png"/>      |
 | FP16/INT8     | <img src="exercise5_problem_roofline_int8_fp16.png"/>| <img src="exercise5_solution_roofline_int8_fp16.png"/> |

-We see a significant speedup from problem to solution, but on the roofline it is difficult to determine which implementation is using the hardware more efficiently.
-The problem seems to be better, as the HBM point is very close to the achievable bandwidth, while the performance of the solution points seem to decrease.
-The roofline, though useful for estimating efficiencies of kernels, still only shows one perspective of performance.
+We see now that the optimization we apply in this example makes the kernel get very close to the HBM bandwidth-bound line.
+The fact that our kernel falls under the bandwidth line also confirms our suspicion that this kernel is, in fact, in the bandwidth bound regime.

 ### Summary and Take-aways

-This algorithmic optimization is able to work more efficiently out of the L1, generating far fewer L2 requests that require expensive memory operations.
+This algorithmic optimization is able to work more efficiently out of the L1 and L2.
 Algorithmic optimizations are all but guaranteed to have significant development overhead, but finding a more efficient algorithm can have large impacts to performance.
 If profiling reveals inefficient use of the memory hardware, it could be worth thinking about alternative algorithms.